Peeragogy/Peeragogy.github.io/collab-ex.md

 How to make sense of what happens in CEs
 ----------------------------------------

-engagement with oneself as an avid learner and inquirer in CEs is made possible by the combination of:
+(Re)engagement with oneself as an avid learner and inquirer in CEs is made possible by the combination of:

 -   Processes and tools used for inquiry, dialogue, reflection, and collaboration;
 -   Connections made among the diverse participants who bring to bear diverse interests, skills, knowledge, experience, and aspirations;
-    and
 -   Contributions from the participants to the topics laid out in scenarios.